surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.8 =

+Added ability to dismiss image dimension warnings when using WordPress 4.2+.
+Lots of code improvements for developers, and small speed improvements.

 = 3.7.4 =

 Fixed a Facebook debugger error for 'fb:admins' with multiple comma-delimited values.
 Added three new filters to accept under-sized images individually.